edwardcrompton/ox_geovariation/README.md

 database.
 However, we can emulate a request from a particular country by using a parameter in the URL which bypasses this functionality.

-In Lando, nginx is set up to use a URL query parameter 'country-code' as the basis of the geo location if available.
-This allows the two letter country code to be forced in our local environments.
-Just put ?country-code=XX on the end of the URL you are requesting, where XX is the two letter country code.
+A URL query parameter 'country-code' will be used as the basis of the geo location if available.
+This allows the two letter country code to be forced in any environment, assuming it is not already set.
+Open a incognito browser tab and put ?country-code=XX on the end of the URL you are requesting, where XX is the two letter country code.

+It's also possible to modify the country code stored in the session.
+In Chrome / Chromium, do this at Web developer tools > Application > Session storage > http://oxfamint.lndo.site and search the list for `Drupal.country-code.`

+Edit the value of this session variable to the two letter country code you require (e.g. GB, US, ES) and refresh the page.

 #### Extending this module.